UGC NET Paper-I is the key to success in the National Eligibility Test. It helps to get a splendid result.

 The mission of NIOS is sustainable inclusive learning with universal and flexible access to quality school education and skill development.

-NIOS committed to providing excellent, sustainable, inclusive and flexible education up to pre-degree level through open & distance learning (ODL) mode & Compliance of requirements to ensure satisfaction of learners and continual improvement of their quality management system.
+NIOS committed to providing excellent, sustainable, inclusive and flexible education up to pre-degree level through open & distance learning (ODL) mode & Compliance of requirements to ensure the satisfaction of learners and continual improvement of their quality management system.

 Council of Indian School Certificate Examination (CISCE)